litmuschaos/litmus-docs/website/docs/create-workflow.md

 Some of the other features that are included with Litmus Portal 2.0 are :

 1. **Target Selection** : On the workflow table, you can select an experiment to edit the engine configuration directly from the portal.
 You can change the `annotationCheck` and `jobCleanUpPolicy` according to the use-case.
    You can also target the application by selecting the namespace and the respective label of that application.
-We have added a functionality to fetch the live data from the kubernetes cluster like the available namespaces and resources that you can target.
+We have added a functionality to fetch the live data from the selected agent like the available namespaces and resources that you can target.

 2. **Defining the steady state for the application** : With this step, you can add probes to your experiments.
 Probes are some additional checks that you can provide in your experiments.
 To know more about probes, you can visit [here](https://docs.litmuschaos.io/docs/litmus-probe/).